 For environmental efficiency, adopting the time-varying environmental efficiency of BMPs can overcome the ideal assumption that one BMP can achieve the desired optimal environmental effectiveness once implemented.
 Generally, the environmental efficiency of BMPs can be quantified from two perspectives.
-The first is to measuring measure the direct effect of a BMP based on its governance governing objective, such as the its reduction rate of a pollutant concentration in the surface flow out of the vegetation filter strip.
-The other is to measureing the effect of a BMP based on its related geographic variables, whose changes indirectly affect the governance governing objective.
-For example, measuring the improvements in soil properties resulting from the returning return of farmlands to forests can be utilized in to simulating simulate the increased infiltration and then the subsequently reduced surface flow and soil erosion.
+The first is to measure the direct effect of a BMP based on its governing objective, such as its reduction rate of a pollutant concentration in the surface flow out of the vegetation filter strip.
+The other is to measure the effect of a BMP based on its related geographic variables, whose changes indirectly affect the governing objective.
+For example, measuring the improvements in soil properties resulting from the return of farmlands to forests can be utilized to simulate increased infiltration and the subsequently reduced surface flow and soil erosion.
 However, all these ideal measurements based on field-controlled experiments (Wang et al., 2013; Zhu et al., 2020) are often time-consuming, laborious, and expensive, especially for time-varying data.
-Theoretical analyses based on the mechanisms of a BMP can be used as anto effectively supplement to a fewlimited measured data over time.
-It is now accepted that the environmental efficiency of a BMPs usually changes over time and gradually increases to the an optimalum level in the process of its taking effect in the first stage of its life cycle of the BMP (Bracmort et al., 2004; Emerson & Traver, 2008; Emerson et al., 2010; Liu et al., 2017).
+Theoretical analyses based on the mechanisms of a BMP can be used to effectively supplement limited measured data over time.
+It is now accepted that the environmental efficiency of a BMP usually changes over time and gradually increases to an optimal level in the first stage of its life cycle (Bracmort et al., 2004; Emerson & Traver, 2008; Emerson et al., 2010; Liu et al., 2017).
 Based on this, Liu et al. (2018) generalized a variety of possible time-varying curves for the average effectiveness of BMPs (Figure 1).
 Therefore, theoretical curves, combined with sampling data in individual years (if available), can be used to estimate changes in some key BMP parameters characterized in watershed models.
 In this manner, we can reasonably model the time-varying effectiveness of BMPs and evaluate the environmental effectiveness of BMP scenarios.

 Figure 1.
-Typical theoretical changes of the effectiveness of a best management practice (BMP) effectiveness over time for the first stage afterpost_implementation [adapted from Liu et al. (2018)]. (a)-(f) represent the linear, piecewise linear, logarithmic, exponential, polynomial, and logistic changes of the BMP effectiveness over time, respectively.
+Typical theoretical changes in the effectiveness of a best management practice (BMP) over time for the first stage after implementation [adapted from Liu et al. (2018)]. (a)-(f) represent the linear, piecewise linear, logarithmic, exponential, polynomial, and logistic changes in the BMP effectiveness over time, respectively.